Skip to main content

 )

-Setting JA3 automatically flips the session into TLS-only mode (HTTP headers from the preset get skipped).
+Setting JA3 automatically flips the session into TLS-only mode, so the preset's HTTP headers get skipped.
 See Custom JA3 and Akamai shorthand.

 What about HTTP/3?

 Same Session.Get, Session.Do, etc. The transport picks the protocol via Alt-Svc, ALPN, and a small race between H3 and H2 dials.
-Force a specific one with WithForceHTTP1, WithForceHTTP2, WithForceHTTP3.
-The Response.Protocol field tells you what actually went on the wire.
+WithForceHTTP1, WithForceHTTP2, and WithForceHTTP3 pin a specific one.
+The Response.Protocol field reports what went on the wire.

 See also